 - The woodland area is now being planted on a year on year basis with plants and bulbs of native species of the correct provenance

 - Several wooden sculptures have been installed in and around Dickie’s Pond and the woodland.

-- Courtesy of some Lottery funding, an adult trim trail has been installed adjacent to the woodland
+- An adult trim trail is located near the allotments, adjacent to the woodland

-- A Community Orchard is also on site and new fruit trees are being planted on the site of the old hospital orchard which still contains some fruit bearing trees.
+- A Community Orchard is also on the site of the old hospital orchard which still contains some fruit bearing trees.